surveyjs/survey-analytics/docs/set-up-table-view-html-css-javascript.md

     .then((surveyResults) => {
         // ...
         // Configure and render the Table View here
-        // Refer to the help topics below
+        // Refer to the section below
         // ...
     });